solkim-83/tp/docs/DeveloperGuide.md

 1. Deleting a tag

-   1. Prerequisites: List all persons using the `list` command.
+   1. Prerequisites: List all persons using the `list -c` command.
 Multiple persons in the list.

-   1. Perform steps 1 & 2 of [Adding a tag](#adding-a-tag) if it has not been done.
+   1. Perform steps 2 & 3 of [Adding a tag](#adding-a-tag) if it has not been done.
 Then perform `add -t n/testtag3 t/testtag2`.

    1. Test case: `delete -t t/testtag2` <br>
       Expected: Contact at index 3 no longer has the tag `testtag2`.
 When `list -t` is used, `testtag2` can no longer be found.
 When using `view -t t/testtag3`, `testtag1` is listed as a child-tag of `testtag3`.